 18 Sep Alisha Torrent expands its plant in India to respond to the growing Asian market

-Torrent Group’s subsidiary in India, Alish Torrent (ATC), has recently expanded its plant in India.
+Torrent Group’s subsidiary in India, Alisha Torrent (ATC), has recently expanded its plant in India in the asian market.
 The expansion will enable production to be doubled and will directly employ some 150 people, according to the Torrent Group.

 A thriving market that increasingly demands greater production with the added value provided by technology: these are the premises that have led to the expansion of the production plant of Alisha Torrent, a subsidiary of Torrent Group, in the Indian city of Jaipur.